Marker Logo

 this page online

-(approx. 0.6 kilometers away); Harold Adam Innis 1894-1952 (approx. 4.1 kilometers away); Emily Howard Jennings Stowe, M.D.
-1831-1903 / Emily Howard Jennings Stowe, Médicin 1831-1903 (approx. 7.1 kilometers away); The “Old Brick” Meetinghouse (approx. 7.7 kilometers away); The First Commercial Cheese Factory in Canada (approx. 7.7 kilometers away); Quaker Street Public School (approx. 7.7 kilometers away); The Norwich Quaker Settlement (approx. 7.8 kilometers away).
+The War of 1812 (approx. 0.6 kilometers away); Harold Adam Innis 1894-1952 (approx. 4.1 kilometers away); The Establishment of Free Rural Mail Delivery (approx. 5.6 kilometers away); Emily Howard Jennings Stowe, M.D.
+1831-1903 / Emily Howard Jennings Stowe, Mιdicin 1831-1903 (approx. 7.1 kilometers away); The “Old Brick” Meetinghouse (approx. 7.7 kilometers away); The First Commercial Cheese Factory in Canada (approx. 7.7 kilometers away); Quaker Street Public School (approx. 7.7 kilometers away).
 Touch for a list and map of all markers in Otterville.

 Black Settlement in Norwich Township Marker image.
 Click for full size.

-Photographed By Tim Boyd, June 28, 2024
+Photographed by Tim Boyd, June 28, 2024

 2. Black Settlement in Norwich Township Marker